 Of interest to police researchers and students of criminology and the social sciences, the book examines police officers’ views on mental health work and includes a chapter by a service user.

 “This very useful book offers a thorough overview of the challenges presented to the police and CJS by mental health, together with a strategic and political perspective of the background to the changes arising in this field.”
 Emma Williams, The Open University

-Ian Cummins is Senior Lecturer at the School of Health and Society, University of Salford.
+Ian Cummins is Senior Lecturer in the School of Health and Society at the University of Salford.

 1. Policing and society

 2. Mental health and mental illness: key themes and perspectives

 3. Policing, mental health and the criminal justice system

 5. Policing and stress

 6. A comparative study of mental health triage - Alice Park